Central Line Associated Blood Stream Infection (CLABSI)

 How are we doing and how do we compare to the National and State Benchmarks?

-For Jan-Dec 2019, our survey results indicate that 74% of our patients would recommend San Antonio Regional Hospital to their family and friends.
-This exceeded the current Centers for Medicare and Medicaid services (CMS) national average of 69% and the California average of 71%.
+For July 2022 to June 2023, our survey results indicate that 67% of our patients would recommend San Antonio Regional Hospital to their family and friends.
+The current Centers for Medicare and Medicaid services (CMS) national average is 69% and the California average of 66%.